Develatio/docker-devenv-laravel/README.md

 ## What is this?

-This is a docker development environment focused on Python / Laravel.
+This is a docker development environment focused on PHP / Laravel.

 A `Makefile` is provided, it contains targets for the most common tasks.

 ## Why should I use it?

-It provides a well tested and fully functional working development environment for Python / Laravel projects.
+It provides a well tested and fully functional working development environment for PHP / Laravel projects.
 It also has some extra features, like:

 * HTTPS by default (with valid certificates if you run `make install_certs`).
 * Commands for creating and restoring backups.